 how do I navigate your pronouns?

-Currently, I use she/they pronouns, meaning both she/her/her/hers/herself and they/them/their/theirs/themself (or theirself, if you’re grammatically weird like me) should be used to refer to me.
+Currently, I use ey/they pronouns, meaning both ey/em/eir/eirs/emself* or eirself and they/them/their/theirs/themself or theirself should be used to refer to me.
 If you’re new to multipronoun sets, I recommend practicing as much as you can, even if that’s just talking with a friend.
 Some multipronoun users have a preference for one of the two or more pronouns they specify.
-Because I’m genderflux, I find both she and they to be important ways I reflect my gender linguistically.
-Please use both she and they regularly when referring to me.
+Because I’m genderflux, I find both ey and they to be important ways I reflect my gender linguistically.
+(Actually, I use a lot more than these, but at this time this is what I’m comfortable using professionally/publicly.)
+Please use both ey and they regularly when referring to me.
 Some folks alternate every other pronoun, but if that’s a difficult adjustment, every other sentence also works really well!
 (I do that in my bio, for the most part.)
-Either way, please make sure you never go more than a paragraph without swapping (or, if you’re really really unsure, please use they/them exclusively).
+Either way, please make sure you don’t go more than a paragraph without swapping (or, if you’re really really unsure, please use they/them exclusively).

 One small note: if you’re reprinting my bio, please never rewrite it to only use one set of pronouns unless we have been in direct contact and I’ve given you specific instructions to do so.
 If you’re playing my work and talking about it, our shared audiences should be meeting me as I choose to represent myself, not some watered-down version.